Annotating Assignment Files Using Built-In Moodle Annotation

 - If you don’t see Upload feedback files in a zip, then click Settings in the Assignment to ensure “Feedback files” is checked under Feedback types.)

-- Click the “Choose a file…” button, then click “Choose File.”From there, navigate to the folder where you created the zip file and select it (the default name will be Archive.zip).
+- Click the “Choose a file…” button, then click “Choose File.”From there, navigate to the folder where you created the zip file–remember, it’s default name is Archive.zip.

 - Click the “Upload this file” button and then click “Import feedback file(s).”
 Click “Confirm” and then “Continue.”